yliu5-freelancer/TinyX11VNC/README.md

 # TinyX11VNC

 ## Introduce
 This project is written at 09/12/2024.
-It refrenced more libraries, including libvncserver, libxcb, etc.
+It referenced more libraries, including libvncserver, libxcb, etc.
 Next, I will continue to enhance some features of this project.
 I also trying to support macOS and some Linux distributions.